 He breaks down the segregation of spaces, enumerating how the spatial arrangement fulfills different purposes all the while knitting a cohesive union of those very spaces where each part complements and completes each other.

-Obstacles in the Process of Design
+Obstacles in the Process of Design of Lego House

 In the process of making such a mammoth commitment come to life, there were a few hiccups.
 The imaginative process was wild as was the task at hand and in that pursuit of creative brilliance there stood a few technical barriers.
-Issues related to the structural stability came into play and ordinary ways to resolve them would not work in tandem with the design brief and compromising that was not an option.
+Issues related to structural stability came into play and ordinary ways to resolve them would not work in tandem with the design brief and compromising that was not an option.

 Kjeld was involved in every step of the way and it was his strong urge to try to get the Lego House built without deviating from the original idea that was decided upon.
 It is this very ardent frame of mind that encouraged the team to come up with alternative solutions which also happened to push back the inaugural date quite far into the future than was intended, but the ultimate aim was to not be led astray from the idea that was conceived right in the beginning.